“Dr. Mullen is doing impressive work helping the world. He is the

-SAD is arguably the most underrated and misunderstood psychological dysfunction.
+Social anxiety is arguably the most underrated, misunderstood, and misdiagnosed disorder.
 Debilitating and chronic, SAD attacks on all fronts, negatively affecting the entire body complex.
 It manifests in mental confusion, emotional instability, physical dysfunction, and spiritual malaise.
 Emotionally, persons experiencing SAD are depressed and lonely.
 In social situations, they are physically subject to unwarranted sweating and trembling, hyperventilation, nausea, cramps, dizziness, and muscle spasms.
 Mentally, thoughts are discordant and irrational.
 Spiritually, they define themselves as inadequate and insignificant.

 The commitment-to-remedy rate for those experiencing SAD in the first year is less than 6%.
 This statistic is reflective of symptoms that manifest perceptions of worthlessness and futility.
 SAD also has lower recovery-remission rates because many of the afflicted are unable to afford treatment due to symptom-induced employment instability.
 Over 70% of SAD persons are in the lowest economic group.